RAKWireless/RUI3-Best-Practice/README.md

 ## [RUI3 Modbus Master example](./ModBus)
 This example is a simple Modbus Master that reads sensor values from a Modbus Slave.
 For easy testing a Modbus Slave application is available for another WisBlock/WisDuo based module with a temperature, humidity and barometric pressure sensor.
+_**⚠️ INFORMATION**_
+This example uses a modified version of the [Modbus-Master-Slave-for-Arduino](https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino) library.
+This library was choosen because of its small code size.
+However, due to some incompatible definitions, it did not compile with RUI3.
+The library was slightly modified to work with RUI3 and is included as project files _**`RUI3_ModbusRtu.cpp`**_ and _**`RUI3_ModbusRtu.h`**_.
+The original libray is licensed under the [GNU LESSER GENERAL PUBLIC LICENSE Version 2.1](https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino/blob/master/LICENSE.md)

 ----